-With the introduction of the additional free nursery hours coming shortly, more and more parents will be making the difficult choice as to which nursery is right for them and their child.
+With the introduction of the additional free nursery hours coming shortly, choosing a nursery will be in the front of more people’s minds.
 There is no right choice, especially when you’re not sure how you’ll feel when you leave your pride and joy for the first time.
 However, I hope that this quick little guide can help:

 How does it fit in with work?

 If you’re lucky enough not to worry about this, then great!
 However, opening and closing times are vital for most, and their location compared to work is key.
 It might be easier for the nursery to be located close to work as opposed to close to home

 Obviously for the smaller children, this isn’t an option, but it is something to give thought to.
 For some, the longer opening hours of the private nursery outweighs the benefits of a school nursery.
 A school nursery is likely to be better in getting a pre-schooler prepared for proper school.
 However, a private nursery is likely to have better facilities and more freedoms.

 Check out OFSTED

 Whilst it is only a report about past performance, reading the OFSTED report can provide an excellent insight as to how good a nursery really is.
 This also applies to childminders, so it can be an invaluable tool.